 We are David and Lonnie Chu, making music from Buffalo to the Berkshires and beyond since 2009.
 We have specialized in flamenco guitar and vocals, working with a variety of artists in a great variety of venues.
 But we also do Portuguese fado, classic vocal jazz and beloved songs in French, Italian and Latin American Spanish.
-Our latest additions include R&B, folk and pop from the '50's to the '70's.

 David "Flamenquito" Chu began his music career as a teen playing piano and percussion, but soon switched to guitar.
 At SUNY Oswego he earned a Bachelor's in Music while minoring in Spanish.
 He has been a well-known guitarist in Syracuse for many years, building his career first as a player of electric guitar in jazz and pop styles.
 Then he switched to the flamenco guitar while maintaining an interest in electric.
 He delights audiences with the variety of genres he plays on either guitar, including flamenco, jazz, blues, Brazilian, and even Beatles.
 Largely self-taught, he has traveled to New York and San Francisco for lessons.
 An accomplished soloist, he provides accompaniment and is the group's arranger and composer.